 Is Immersion the Future of Journalism?
-(Part 1)
+I

 Is Immersion the Future of Journalism?
-(Part 1)
+I

-2017 is likely to be remembered as a significant year in the history of journalism, for good and for worse.
+2017 Is likely to be remembered as a significant year in the history of journalism, for good and for worse.
 It started with Trump’s presidential inauguration (January, 20), that confirmed a 2016 trend: thanks to the American tycoon, people’s interest in journalism revamped (so-called Trump bump).

 by Davide Banis